GrammaTech/functional-trees/README.md

 - [X] Eliminate 'data' as default key in trees.
 - [X] Make default equality test in tree methods be EQL, as on sequences.
 - [ ] Add :START, :END for tree methods, where these are paths not integers.
-- [ ] Back pointer to previous tree versions should be weak, if that is supported.
 - [ ] Define copying setf expanders for non-class-allocated slots of node subclasses.
 - [ ] Make trie maps switch to hash tables if the branching is too large (efficiency.)
-- [ ] Cache PATH-TRANSFORM-OF.
-- [ ] Enhance path transform compression so paths that differ only in the final index  are compressed into "range" paths.
 - [ ] Splice should report error on nodes of fixed arity.
-- [ ] Make path transform algorithm more efficient with very long child lists.